cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/lotus-overview.md

 parallel processing) should look to access other parts of the national HPC infrastructure such as [ARCHER2](http://www.archer2.ac.uk/) or [MONSooN](http://collab.metoffice.gov.uk/twiki/bin/view/Support/MONSooN).

+*The exact number of cores available varies for operational reasons.

 In order to maintain a safe and reliable working environment for all within LOTUS and more widely within JASMIN, users are expected to follow [the best